AIXjing/notes/src/statistics/python.md

 #### 3.1.2 Disjoint

-- Additional rule:
+- Additional rule (for disjoint):

   \\(A \cap B = \varnothing\\): \\(|A| + |B| = |A \cup B\\)|

-- Subtraction rule:
+- Subtraction rule (for complement):

   \\(A \subseteq B \implies B = A \cup (B - A) \implies |B| = |A| + |B - A|\\)